GaryStanton/phaser3-merged-input/README.md

 `npm run build`

 ## Changelog
+v1.7.0 - 2023-10-15
+Added a new plugin specific instance of the event emitter.
+The old 'mergedInput' events continue to fire on the scene's emitter; however as they are all the same event with extra data, you need to listen to all every 'mergedInput' event and filter for the ones you need.
+The new plugin specific instance allows you to listen only to the events you need.

 v1.6.1 - 2023-06-01
 Updated pointer events to only be set when adding the first player.
 Pointer events now check for player object.